kevinquillen/kevinquillen.github.io/_posts/2016-12-24-tmux-vim-zsh.markdown

 <iframe width="700" height="394" src="https://www.youtube.com/embed/BHhA_ZKjyxo" frameborder="0" allowfullscreen></iframe>

-Now, we have a pretty good setup.
+Now we have a pretty good setup.
 Tmux can be configured (from what I have seen) as 2 windows, one with a 3 way split and the other as the editing window.
 While I don't think I will ever replace PHPStorm with Vim + plugins (I simply am not fast enough vs with PHPStorm) I do try to do everything else in command line using it.

 Up until now, I used to use the Nano editor which was shown to me ages and ages ago by one of my all time favorite colleagues, Pete.
 Pete was, by all standards, a command line warrior.
 It was actually pretty mesmerizing to see him fly around numerous terminal tabs and files in PuTTY, effortlessly navigating and editing without ever leaving the keyboard.
 Looking back on that was one of the things that inspired me to push my knowledge of command line and editing further.